unraid/docs/docs/legacy/FAQ/Parity.md

 In a P + Q redundancy system (as in a RAID-6 system), there would be two redundancy disks: 'P', which is the ordinary XOR parity, and 'Q', which is a Reed-Solomon code.
-This allows unRAID to recover from any 2 disk errors, with minimal impact on performance.(Requires Clarification that this is actually used)
+This allows Unraid to recover from any 2 disk errors, with minimal impact on performance.(Requires Clarification that this is actually used)